Starr King School’s educational philosophy is rooted in Unitarian Universalist values. We educate in ways that:

 Our Educational Model

-Starr King’s Emergent Educational Model advances Starr King as a school with “permeable walls” and opens the School to enrollment growth by making the School’s programs more flexible, focused on student-centered education.
+Starr King’s Emergent Educational Model advances Starr King as a school with “permeable walls” and opens the School to enrollment growth by making our programs more flexible, focused on student-centered education.
 It asks each student to engage in three modes of learning: on-line learning, residential learning, and immersion learning.

 Educating to Counter Oppressions and Create Just Communities